 The National Institutes of Health's Recommended Dietary Allowances (RDAs) for Iron:

 *Adequate Intake (AI)

 The Institute of Medicine suggests that vegetarians may require 1.8 times more iron than the recommended levels and they suggest that vegans may require even more1.
-It's possible that long-term adaptation to plant-based diets may increase one's ability to absorb non-heme iron (but this has not been studied as far as I know).

 It is important to note that iron deficiency or iron deficiency anaemia is not only linked with insufficient intakes, but also with increased losses (through bleeding): consequently, low levels of iron should be reported to your doctor.

 Examples of animal-free sources of iron: